jessiheger/remindher/README.md

 # remind(h)er

 ### Description:
-A mobile app that allows women to learn about the recommended reproductive health examinations/tests for their age range (per USG guidelines); where the nearest OB/GYN is located; and to record information about those services once scheduled/completed.
+An app empowering healthy women!

+1. Learn about recommended reproductive health examinations and services,
+2. Find where the nearest OB/GYN is located, and
+3. Record information about those services once scheduled or completed.

 ### User Stories
+This app is desined as an educational resource/reminder checklist/medical history for women's reproductive health.
+The services listed range from annual exams to HPV vaccines, to mammograms, and is thus available to women of all ages.

 ### Technologies Used + descriptions
+- This is an express app built using Node and Mongoose.
+- Each web page was designed using EJS, CSS, and JavaScript.
+- The database is structured with two models - one embedded within the other.

 ### APIs used + descriptions
+There are two APIs being accessed within this app.
+The first is [ZipCodeAPI](https://www.zipcodeapi.com/), which takes the user's zipcode (provided at sign up), and access the corresponding Latitude and Longitude.
+The next is the [Google Place API Web Search](https://developers.google.com/places/web-service/search), which takes the Lat and Long and queries nearby gynecologists.
+These two APIs together create the results that you'll find at https://remindher.herokuapp.com/find.

 ### Modules used + descriptions